 In England and Wales there are 2 types of scheme: custodial and insurance-based.

 At the start of a new tenancy agreement, the tenant pays their deposit to their landlord or agent as usual.
 The landlord or letting agent must then ensure it’s protected by ensuring it’s enrolled in a government-approved scheme.
 The landlord or agent must notify their tenants of the details of the scheme within 30 days of them making the payment.

 Under a custodial scheme, the money is held by the scheme provider, rather than the landlord, until it’s time for it to be repaid at the end of the tenancy.

 At the end of the tenancy, if an agreement is made about how the deposit should be paid, the scheme will return the deposit as agreed.
-If there’s a dispute, the scheme holds the deposit until the dispute resolution service or courts decide what should happen to it.
-Until resolved, any interest accrued is used to pay for the running of the scheme with any surplus going to the landlord or the tenant, depending on who is entitled to it.
+If there’s a dispute, the scheme holds the deposit until the dispute resolution service, or the courts decide what should happen to it.
+Until resolved, any interest accrued is used to pay for the running of the scheme, with any surplus going to the landlord or the tenant, depending on who is entitled to it.

 Unlike the custodial scheme, under the insurance-based schemes the landlord keeps the deposit.
 There is a fee attached to these schemes to insure against the landlord failing to repay the tenant any money due to him/her.
 There are 2 insurance-based schemes: mydeposits and the Tenancy Deposit Scheme.

 At the end of the tenancy, the landlord or agent should return all or some of the deposit (as agreed) within 10 working days.
 If there’s a dispute, the landlord must hand over the disputed amount to the scheme for safekeeping until it’s resolved.
 If for any reason the landlord fails to comply, the insurance arrangements will ensure the return of the deposit to the tenant, if they are entitled to it.